-For more information on the key concept of significance, refer to section HT.1 in 'The historian's toolkit'.
+For more information on the key concept of significance, refer to page XX in 'The history toolkit'.

 ... thousands of us starved, scourged, racked with malaria, dysentery, beri beri, pellagra and the stinking tropical ulcers that ate a leg to the bone in a matter of days, and always Weary Dunlop and his fellow MOs [medical officers] stood up for us, were beaten, scorned, derided, and beaten again.
 An ex-prisoner-of-war (from Weary Dunlop page at vicnet)